FabianoManetti/electric_cars_prediction/README.md

 <center><img src="electric_cars_prediction_files/figure-gfm/unnamed-chunk-44-1.png"></center><br>

-As we can see, the feature `Boot_Capacity` seems to have a smaller effect on the prediction model.
-For this reason, we will not consider it in our final model.
+As we could see, the feature `Boot_Capacity` seemed to have a smaller effect on the prediction model.
+For this reason, we did not consider it in our final model.

 ## Optmizing model